Sávio (footballer, born 1995)

-Sávio Antônio Alves (born 26 May 1995), known simply as Sávio, is a Brazilian footballer who plays as a left back for Brazilian club Remo.
+Sávio Antônio Alves (born 26 May 1995), known simply as Sávio, is a Brazilian footballer who plays as a left back for Brazilian club Ceará.

 Club career

 Sávio began his professional career with Ferroviária in 2016.
 He then had a series of loan spells at various clubs, most notably at Ferroviário-CE in 2018, winning the 2018 Série D title, and at América Mineiro between 2019 and 2021, finishing as runner-ups in the 2020 Série B and clinching promotion to the top national division.
 On 1 February 2021, he moved to Portuguese club Rio Ave.